-We are pleased to present to you The Pittsburgh Water & Sewer Authority's (PWSA) 2016 Annual Drinking Water Quality Report containing information about the quality water and service we deliver to you every day.
+We are pleased to present The Pittsburgh Water & Sewer Authority's (PWSA) 2017 Annual Drinking Water Quality Report.

 Our constant goal is to provide you with a high quality, dependable, and ample supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and to protect our water resources.
 We are committed to ensuring the quality of your water.
-If you have any questions about the report, please contact: Gina Cyprych, PWSA Acting Chief Water Quality Officer at 412.782.7553.
+If you have any questions about the report, please contact the PWSA Water Treatment Plant at 412.782.7552.

-We want customers to be informed about their water and be provided access to this report from many different sources.
-The Water Quality Report and additional information are available on PWSA's web site: www.pgh2o.com.
+We want customers to be informed about their water.
+The Water Quality Report and additional information are available on PWSA's website: pgh2o. com.
 Additional copies may be obtained by calling PWSA Customer Service at 412.255.2423.
+If you want to learn more, please attend any of our regularly scheduled meetings on the fourth Friday of every month at 1200 Penn Avenue, Pittsburgh, PA, 15222.
+More information can be found at pgh2o.com/board.

 PWSA provides water and sewer service to more than 300,000 customers throughout the City of Pittsburgh and surrounding areas.
 PWSA is the largest combined water and sewer authority in Pennsylvania producing an average of 70 million gallons of water daily.
-In addition, PWSA also provides bulk water sales to Reserve Township, Fox Chapel Borough, and Aspinwall Borough, along with being interconnected to several other regional water systems for emergency purposes.
+In addition, PWSA provides bulk water sales to Reserve Township, Fox Chapel Borough, and Aspinwall Borough, along with being interconnected to several other regional water systems for emergency purposes.
 The PWSA drinking water system contains approximately 965 miles of water lines, five reservoirs and 11 tanks with a storage capacity of 455 million gallons of water.
-The PWSA sewer system contains 1,200 miles of sewer lines and four booster pumping stations.
+The PWSA sewer system contains over 1,200 miles of sewer lines and four booster pumping stations.